Lake County Forest Preserves

+Government agency in Illinois, U.S.

 The Lake County Forest Preserves is a government agency headquartered in Libertyville, Illinois, United States.
 It acts as principal guardian of Lake County's open space and natural areas since 1958.
 It is focused on preservation, restoration, education and recreation.
 It is the second largest forest preserve district in Illinois.

 History

 In 1958, Ethel Untermyer moved from Chicago to Lake County and looked for a forest preserve near her as her son wanted to go exploring.
 She learned there were none.
 The next day, she began organizing a countywide referendum to start the Lake County Forest Preserve District.
 On election day in November 1958, the referendum passed with more than 60% of voter support.
 An advisory committee of citizens was formed, with Untermyer as its chair.

-The Forest Preserves now manages and protects more than 31,200 acres (126.2 km2) of natural lands and more than 200 miles (322 km) of multiuse trails.
+The Forest Preserves now manages and protects more than 31900 acre of natural lands and more than 200 mile of multiuse trails.
 Ethel's Woods Forest Preserve in Antioch, Illinois is named in honor of her efforts to establish the Lake County Forest Preserves.

 In 1961 the first forest preserve opened in Lake County: Van Patten Woods in Wadsworth, Illinois.